aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

   * **serverless_basic**: RDS Serverless Basic Edition.
 This edition is available only for instances that run MySQL and PostgreSQL.
 (Available in 1.200.0+)
   * **serverless_standard**: RDS Serverless Basic Edition.
 This edition is available only for instances that run MySQL and PostgreSQL.
 (Available in 1.204.0+)
   * **serverless_ha**: RDS Serverless High-availability Edition for SQL Server.
 (Available in 1.204.0+)

-* `tcp_connection_type` - (Optional, Available in 1.171.0+) The availability check method of the instance.
-Valid values:
-  - **SHORT**: Alibaba Cloud uses short-lived connections to check the availability of the instance.
-  - **LONG**: Alibaba Cloud uses persistent connections to check the availability of the instance.

 -> **NOTE:** `zone_id_slave_a` and `zone_id_slave_b` can specify slave zone ids when creating the high-availability or enterprise edition instances.
 Meanwhile, `vswitch_id` needs to pass in the corresponding vswitch id to the slave zone by order (If the `vswitch_id` is not specified, the classic network version will be created).
 For example, `zone_id` = "zone-a" and `zone_id_slave_a` = "zone-c", `zone_id_slave_b` = "zone-b", then the `vswitch_id` must be "vsw-zone-a,vsw-zone-c,vsw-zone-b".
 Of course, you can also choose automatic allocation , for example, `zone_id` = "zone-a" and `zone_id_slave_a` = "Auto",`zone_id_slave_b` = "Auto", then the `vswitch_id` must be "vsw-zone-a,Auto,Auto".
 The list contains up to 2 slave zone ids , separated by commas.
 * `pg_hba_conf` - (Optional, Available in 1.155.0+) The configuration of [AD domain](https://www.alibabacloud.com/help/en/doc-detail/349288.htm) .
 See [`pg_hba_conf`](#pg_hba_conf) below.
 * `babelfish_port` - (Optional, Available in 1.176.0+) The TDS port of the instance for which Babelfish is enabled.